 The short answer is yes, but not likely.
 Feeling as if your heart is breaking when you suffer the loss of a relationship, job, or someone you care about and love is emotionally and often physically painful.

 Broken heart syndrome is most common in menopausal women.
 It can occur within minutes of unexpected, severe stress.
 As stress hormones surge, you feel intense chest pain and shortness of breath.
 A part of your heart muscle weakens and enlarges, which interferes with its ability to pump well.
 Symptoms mimic a heart attack without the characteristic clot or blockage.
 This can happen even if you are healthy.
 This damage can be temporarily dangerous, or if severe enough, even result in death.

 The heart usually heals completely within a few weeks.
 In the meantime, you may experience low blood pressure, congestive heart failure and arrhythmia.
 Your doctor may provide medication while you are healing.
 It also helps to minimize and eliminate "stress attacks" as much as possible during this time.
 Meditation and other stress relief techniques can help.

-High blood pressure is associated with a greater risk of heart attack and stroke.
+High blood pressure is associated with a greater risk of heart disease, heart attack and stroke.

-Personally, I have known several people who suffered from prolonged high blood pressure after unresolved emotional issues.
+Personally, on two occasions, I observed my blood pressure steadily rise on a monitor while awaiting medical procedures even though I did not consciously feel nervous.
+I have known several people who suffered from prolonged high blood pressure after unresolved emotional issues.
 The connection was undeniable.
 When either their response or the situation resolved, so did their blood pressure problem.

 It is so common for people to have higher blood pressure in a doctor's office that this phenomenon has been dubbed white coat syndrome.